-Along with the new stretch fabric, male tunic hemlines were lengthened: the torso went from waist to hips, and the sleeves went to the top of the hand instead of stopping above the wrist bone.
+Along with the new stretch fabric, men's tunic hemlines were lengthened: the body went to the hips rather than the waist, and the sleeves went to the top of the hand instead of stopping above the wrist bone.

 By Season 3, broken stripes were in a sparse configuration as the norm, with an average of 5 dashes per stripe:

 Service Uniforms and Service Dress Uniforms